Chris Williams (South African golfer)

 Christopher Gary Williams (born 20 March 1959) is an English-born golfer who currently lives in South Africa.
 Williams has won seven times on the Sunshine Tour.

+Early life

+Williams was born in Liverpool, England.
+He moved to Johannesburg, South Africa in his late teens.

 Professional career

-Williams was born in Liverpool, England.
-He moved to Johannesburg, South Africa shortly before turning professional in 1978.
-He joined the Sunshine Tour in 1985, and won his first title; the Lexington PGA Championship, during his debut season.
+In 1978, Williams turned professional, shortly after moving to South Africa.
+He joined the Southern Africa Tour in 1985, and won his first title, the Lexington PGA Championship, during his debut season.
 He has won six more events on the Sunshine Tour since then.

 Williams joined the European Senior Tour on turning 50, having secured conditional playing rights at the 2008 qualifying school.
 He won for the first time as a senior in March 2011 at the Aberdeen Brunei Senior Masters.